dapplets/swarm-search/README.md

 ### Custom OpenSearch Query

 The Search Dapplet uses additional `type` parameter to filter search results by content type.

+This parameter is not specified by OpenSearch specification and must be implemented by a search server if you want to have content type specific search.

 Valid value of this parameter is `video`.